yutannihilation/savvy/README.md

 ## Example Rust code

 With savvy, you can implement Rust function like below to create the corresponding R function `to_upper()`.
-As you can see, this framework is unfriendly in that this requires more explicit operations than extendr.
+As you can see, unlike extendr, this framework is simple in the sense that this does few implicit conversions.
 For the full details, please read [the crate documentation](https://yutannihilation.github.io/savvy/savvy/index.html).

 ``` rust